Han Purple and Han Blue – Color in Ancient China

 Han Purple and Han Blue - Color in Ancient China-7

-Chinese purple is now associated with wisdom and knowledge, with the Chinese New bringing luck and prosperity – it is often used to create festive artworks.
+Chinese purple is now associated with wisdom and , with the Chinese New Year bringing good and – it is often used to create festive artworks.
 It still symbolizes wealth, prosperity, status, and power, but thankfully, everyone can now enjoy it as well.

 Han Purple and Han Blue - Color in Ancient China-8